John DiGilio

-John Joseph DiGilio Sr. also known as "Johnny Dee", (December 5, 1932 – May 27, 1988), was a New Jersey mobster with the Genovese crime family who became a powerful organized crime leader in the New Jersey faction.
-He was born in Carlstadt and died in Bayonne.
+John Joseph DiGilio Sr., also known as "Johnny Dee", (December 5, 1932 – May 27, 1988), was a New Jersey mobster with the Genovese crime family who became a powerful organized crime leader in the New Jersey faction.
+He was born in Bayonne and died in Carlstadt.

 Biography

-A former professional boxer and boatman on a tug boat, DiGilio had an athletic build with muscular shoulders.
+A former professional boxer and boatman on a tugboat, DiGilio had an athletic build with muscular shoulders.
 He was described as possessing an aura of self-confidence.

-John DiGilio was born to first generation Italian-American immigrants and was the oldest of eight siblings; Theresa, Joseph, Judith, Frances, Anthony, Antionette and Frank DiGilio.
+John DiGilio was born to first generation Italian-American immigrants and was the oldest of eight siblings; Theresa, Joseph, Judith, Frances, Anthony, Antoinette and Frank DiGilio.

-To avoid confusion regarding Leonard (Lenny) Digilio, public records show Leonard was never adopted by John Digilio.
+To avoid confusion regarding Leonard (Lenny) DiGilio, public records show Leonard was never adopted by John DiGilio.
 Leonard changed his name from Leonard Brugnola to Leonard DiGilio when he was 25 years old.

 Public records regarding Leonard's name change can be found in the County of Sullivan signed by the Honorable Louis B. Scheinman.